 How to prepare for your first appointment

-Please note that there is a one-time additional $15 fee on the first visit.
+Please note that there is a one-time additional $15 fee for your new patient consultation.

 Before your first visit, you’ll need to fill out your New Patient intake form.
-Once you sign up for an account with us, you’ll receive an email with a link to your unique electronic intake form.
-Please click on the link to complete your intake form before your first appointment; this should take about 10-15 minutes.
+You’ll receive an email with a link to your form; it should take about 10-15 minutes to complete.
 If you’re unable to complete your form ahead of time, please plan to arrive 20 minutes early for your first appointment so you can complete the form at the clinic.

 A few other guidelines for getting treatment with us: